MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 - **What are the security requirements on the workflows and on the data that you process?**

   Be clear about the security, privacy, and data residency requirements.
-For example, are there any geographic regulatory requirements?
+For example, consider any geographic regulatory requirements.
 Comply with data residency requirements by ensuring that data is stored and processed within specific regions.
 You might need to run separate pipelines for different regions, such as one for Europe and another for America, to meet local compliance regulations.

   The data pipeline platform should support identity and access management to ensure that only authorized identities have access to specific jobs or steps within workflows.
 For instance, if your ETL process consists of several workflows, and one of them handles highly confidential data, the platform should allow you to restrict access to that workflow while keeping the others accessible.
 This capability helps you meet the security requirements without needing separate platforms for different data sensitivity levels.
 Ideally, the platform should provide built-in support for such isolation that enables efficient and secure data management.

 Data processing pipelines can output the data to either a search index or a model training pipeline.
-Depending on the use case, see the sections on [search index](#considerations-for-a-search-index) or [feature stores](#considerations-for-a-feature-store).
+Depending on the use case, see the sections on [search indexes](#considerations-for-a-search-index) or [feature stores](#considerations-for-a-feature-store).

 ## Considerations for a search index